roman-milk/roman-milk.github.io/black-cock.md

  Black Cock: 10 Inch Cock Training

  Greg is trained to take all ten inches at a variety of risky locations and then trained to be a submissive bottom.
 Meanwhile, his wife slowly takes control in the bedroom.
-Report_Story #1